Batawi/WildFire/README.md

 * State of burning material
 * Lay of the land (i.e. water reservoir as fire spread barier)

-Wind's power and direction are constant for whole map.
+Wind's power and direction are constant for whole map but changes in time.
 Maps are random generated.